-Crittenton Hospital Medical Center’s department of Imaging and Diagnostics (Radiology) offers a full range of imaging services, including digital mammography, general x-ray, ultrasound, fluoroscopy, nuclear medicine, MRI scan and CAT scan.
-All of Crittenton’s radiologists are board certified, and our technologists are certified in the modality in which they practice.
-The overall service is enhanced by the cooperative relationship between the physicians and staff.
+Crittenton Hospital Medical Center’s department of Imaging and Diagnostics (Radiology) offers a full range of imaging services, including digital mammography, general x-ray, ultrasound, fluoroscopy, nuclear medicine, MRI scan and PET/CT scan, bone densitometry, and interventional radiology.

 At Crittenton Hospital Medical Center, we are committed to serving your needs.
 To help us serve you better, please remember that all radiology studies require a physician referral.
 Find an Imaging and Diagnostics Center near you, or if you need a physician referral, Crittenton Physician Services can help.